 #1 Wild Boar

 Estonia is a great country if you want to try game meat.
 We had dinner in a windmill in Kuressaare when I found out that I really like wild boar.
+For me, this is the best Estonian food – or at least one of the best.
 The meat is very strong but also very delicious and Estonians use it for a variety of dishes.

-In that windmill in Kuressaare, Daniel ate a wild boar steak.
+In that windmill in Kuressaare, Daniel ate a wild boar steak and I stole a few bites from his plate.
 In Tallinn, I had boar lasagna, which was also very nice.

 Kohuke is an Estonian curd snack.
 Yes, it sounds weird.
 But before you dismiss it, hear me out.

-Kohuke is absolutely delicious.
-This snack consists of small pieces of curd cheese surrounded by chocolate.
+Kohuke is absolutely delicious and one of my favourite Estonian snacks.
+It consists of small pieces of curd cheese surrounded by chocolate.
 The curd is sweet and matches very well with the chocolate.

 You can find all kind of flavours, from vanilla to cheesecake and blueberry.
 We even saw a limited winter edition which tasted like strawberry yoghurt!